|

 Science (AAAS), member

-by the District of Columbia Court of Appeals to practice in all
+District of Columbia Court of Appeals to practice in all the

-law by the Supreme Court of Texas to practice in all courts of
+counselor at law by the Supreme Court of Texas to practice in

 Science related honors: